A9HORA/Grapher/README.md

 ## Known Limitations

-* **Dynamically assembled queries**: Operations built at runtime through JS variable references and ternary expressions (e.g., `.concat(condition ? fragmentVar : "")`) cannot be fully reconstructed by regex.
-The "Execute JS Bundles" feature addresses this for cases where Webpack module factories execute the assembly code, but operations gated behind React hook lifecycles or user actions may not be captured.
+* **Cross-module query assembly**: Operations where the query string is assembled across multiple Webpack modules (module A imports a string from module B) cannot be resolved by static variable resolution, which only tracks variables within the same file scope.
+The sandbox execution stage may capture these if the module factories execute successfully.
 * **Inferred schema types**: Fields in the exported `.graphql` schema show as `Unknown` type because only introspection reveals return types.
 The schema is useful for field discovery and structure mapping, not as a type-complete definition.
 * **Imported CSV entries**: Operations loaded via CSV import have null request/response data.
 Send to Repeater uses the constructed request path with a discovered endpoint template.
 * **Node.js requirement**: The "Execute JS Bundles" feature requires Node.js v16+ installed on the host machine.
 If Node.js is not found, Grapher continues to work with regex-based extraction only.